sminagil/KORONA.pos-Client-ScannerScale/README.md

     You can fin a current application for download unter "Releases" Place application file (scale-connector.jar) into /opt/koronaposj/bin/
 #### 2) Connect Device
-    The device has to be connected with a single servial cable to COM1.
+    The device has to be connected with a single serial cable to COM1.
 #### 3) Add application to autostart
-    Edit the file /opt/koronaposj/scripts/before_koronaposj and add the following two lines:
+    For 8500: Edit the file /opt/koronaposj/scripts/before_koronaposj and add the following two lines:

       stty -file=/dev/ttyS0 raw
       java -jar /opt/koronaposj/bin/scale-connector.jar &

+    For the 8200 and 9500:

+      stty -file=/dev/ttyS0 -raw
+      java -jar /opt/koronaposj/bin/scale-connector.jar &

+    Note: The only difference is the - in front of raw

 #### 5) Setup external system call
     Log into www.koronacloud.com and go to Settings > External System Calls.
 Create a new external system call with the name "Get Weight" and use the following Display URL: